Your destination for insight into the world of event fundraising, charity auctions and no-risk travel packages.

+"We are going to incorporate a live auction into our event this year.
+Is the auctioneer typically your emcee (Master of Ceremonies), or is it two roles?"
 "We have a local radio personality emcee our program.
 She also handles our live auction and paddle raise.
 I’m wondering what could happen if we pair her with a professional? "

 "When Winspire contacted me, I wasn't interested at first.
 I used to think consignment took the money out of the room.
 I'm proud to say I've been proven wrong," shared Keith Jones, benefit auctioneer and CEO of Sayre & Jones Auctioneers, in a recent webinar.
 "A big part of that is the ability to sell multiples."

 When it comes to charity auctions, procuring quality items tends to be auction organizers' biggest challenge.
 Once you do wrangle those big-ticket items, are you all set?
 Not so fast - it's now time to consider the order in which they're presented.